April 18 - 24, 2020

 Arrival & Departure Details

 Tour Begins in Washington D.C.
-Hotel check-in is 3:30 p.m.
-Our Welcome Meeting is scheduled for 7:30 p.m.
-Baggage storage is available for early arrivals.
+Arrive at your leisure, hotel check-in is 3:00 PM.
+Our Welcome Meeting is scheduled for 7:30 PM.

-Tour ends if Philadelphia, PA.
-Return transportation to the Philadelphia International Airport is included.
+Tour ends in Philadelphia, Pennsylvania.
+Return transportation to Philadelphia International Airport is included.

 - Full-time Tour Manager